jadbathore/stampy-php-cli/README.md

 ```
 ## ConsoleTTY

-ConsoleTTY is a special mount class that help you reach directly the terminal tty even in case of redirection;
+ConsoleTTY is a special mount class that help you reach directly the terminal tty even in case of redirection.

 ```php
 namespace StampyConsole;